-Studley and Yarra Streets are in Abbotsford, of note because of their narrow width.
+Studley and Yarra Streets are narrow east-west streets in Abbotsford.

 Parking on the footpath